1. What is parliamentary privilege?

 Senators have no overall immunity from subpoenas, orders issued by courts or tribunals for the discovery of documents, or search warrants.
 However, the use before a court or tribunal of documents so obtained is restricted by the law of parliamentary privilege.

 Since then, the Presiding Officers have entered into a memorandum of understanding with the Attorney-General and Minister for Justice, endorsing an Australian Federal Police Guideline on the execution of search warrants in members' and senators' offices.
-A similar arrangement has been entered into with the Tasmanian government.
-Other states have not yet followed suit.

 The guidelines provide an opportunity for senators to claim parliamentary privilege over particular documents uncovered in the course of the search, and for such documents to be sealed and provided to a neutral third party pending a determination of the claim of parliamentary privilege.

-—Are there any other immunities that apply to senators?
+Are there any other immunities that apply to senators?

 In addition to the major immunity of freedom of speech in parliament there are some minor immunities that preserve senators' freedom to attend parliamentary business without interference from the courts.